Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 1.Corn Succotash Salad

-Wondering what to serve with seared scallops?
+Wondering what to serve with pan seared scallops?
 Try this succulent succotash!
-It’s a light and flavorful dish that uses fresh vegetables and herbs, so is ideal for summer.
+It’s a light and flavorful dish that uses fresh vegetables and fresh herbs, so is ideal for summer.
 Definitely an easy, entertaining dish to wow your guests.

 2. Roasted Potatoes With Radicchio And Snap Peas